 Red Wing Moss Basket Care Tips

 The Red Wing Moss Baskets are designed to be hung in a sunny location.
 The trademarks of these baskets are the volume of foliage and the number of flowers.
-If your basket doesn’t receive at least of 6 hours of bright sun each day it just won’t maintain the classic full look and may have fewer blossoms.
+If your basket doesn’t receive at least 6 hours of bright sun each day it just won’t maintain the classic full look and may have fewer blossoms.

 A location sheltered from the hot wind can help prevent wilting and breakage.

 Deadheading is not necessary, these petunias—when properly cared for—will continue to produce new blooms.